 Life before baby

 My life before kiddo was really based around spending time with my favorite people and having amazing adventures.
 Whether that was during the ten years I spent in Jackson Hole, WY, or after moving to Colorado.
-I am a skier, hiker, biker, terrible fly-fisherwoman, and an even worse surfer, but traveling, getting outside with friends, and finding purpose in the marketing and brand work I was doing were really my main priorities.
+I am a skier, hiker, biker, terrible fly-fisherwoman, and an even worse surfer.
+But traveling, getting outside with friends, and finding purpose in the marketing and brand work I was doing were really my main priorities.
 As my thirties moved forward, finding a partner and starting a family became more important, especially as friends began to get married and start families, a shift in friendships began to happen.

 Journey to IVF